 Principle Reporting Principle 1 - Include This has been undertaken in line with current MOP (commenced 15/3/2013), however, lower production rehabilitation planning rates than those in the MOP have affected the rehabilitation process in previous years.
-During 2014 Rix's in mine planning Creek gained development consent to increase production levels up to a maximum of 16.1 million bank Planning for cubic metres of material moved per annum.
-Actual material moved for the year was 15.7 million bank rehabilitation should be cubic metres.
+During 2014 Rix's in mine planning Creek gained development consent approval to increase production levels up to a maximum of 16.1 Planning for million bank cubic metres of material moved per annum.
+Actual material moved for the year was 14.7 rehabilitation should be million bank cubic metres.
 In previous years production levels were below the MOP schedule.
-Even with lower rates integrated into the mine than those in the MOP listed in previous years the cumulative MOP target 320.2 ha rehabilitated to date planning process and has been met and exceeded with 374.4 ha of cumulative rehabilitation completed at Rix's Creek to date. should include allocating Internal equipment / operators as well as contracting companies are dedicated to rehabilitation of final adequate and dedicated shaped land. resources to achieve the Rehabilitation has been focussed on area's closest to the Singleton community and those in view for planned rehabilitation visual amenity purposes and this will continue in 2015 (See Figure 1).
-During 2012 to 2014 rehabilitation outcomes. has continued to progress in area's visible to the public with priority on the West Pit Dump.
+Even with integrated into the mine lower rates than those in the MOP listed in previous years the cumulative MOP target 390.1 ha planning process and rehabilitated to date has been met and exceeded with 396.1 ha of cumulative rehabilitation completed at should include allocating Rix's Creek to date.
+Internal equipment / operators as well as contracting companies are dedicated to adequate and dedicated rehabilitation of final shaped land. resources to achieve the Rehabilitation has been focussed on area's closest to the Singleton community and those in view for planned rehabilitation visual amenity purposes and this will continue in 2015 (See Figure 1).
+During 2012 to 2015 rehabilitation outcomes. has continued to progress in area's visible to the public with priority on the West Pit Dump.
 This eastern face seen from Maison Dieu is a priority area of rehabilitation with progress limited by coal reserves at the 'toe' of in-pit overburden dump batters ("free-fall" waste rock which has come to rest at the base of the pit near the coal reserve to be mined, once the coal is mined this 'toe' will progress westward, essentially bringing the top of the dump and rehabilitation with it).
 Rix's Creek is currently planning the final rehabilitated landform through Rix's Creek EIS for 'Rix's Creek Continuation Project' in which a final depression is planned to be left which will be entirely rehabilitated as well as the current natural dump profiles.
 Rixs Creek utilizes GPS control on all Bulldozers.
-The final landform design is maintained in all mine overburden dump bulldozers so the final landform is developed as an integral part of the production cycle. overbarden dump bandezere se the final landrent to developed as an integral part of the production cycle.
+The final landform design is maintained in all mine overburden dump bulldozers so the final landform is developed as an integral part of the production cycle.